aimms/how-to/Articles/333/333-evolving-webui.rst

 .. image:: images/Aimms416FilteringUsingSetInSelectionWidget.png
     :align: center

-With AIMMS 4.17, you will need to a zero one parameter, for instance something like:
+With AIMMS 4.17, you will need to add a zero one parameter, for instance something like:

 .. code-block:: aimms
     :linenos: